 I recently saw a speech that stayed with me and moved me.
 I’ve told many people about this speech because it did everything we believe at Own the Room makes a great speech.

-The speaker used a visual image—a photograph—as part of her talk.
+The speaker likes to be different and used a visual image—a photograph—as part of her talk.
 It was a moving photograph, the kind that stays with you long after you’ve seen it.

 She wasn’t afraid to show her emotions and even though she was standing at a podium, she used her voice and her body language to reach out to everyone in the audience, to engage them.

-Michelle Obama has always been a very good speaker but this speech, given over three years ago, was particularly memorable.
+Michelle Obama has always been a very good speaker but this speech, given over three years ago, was particularly memorable, it inspired us to be different.
 In it, she shows us her true self, one who is passionate and committed to change.

 She tells the story of a White House staffer who brought his young black family to visit the White House and meet the President.
 After their picture together, his younger son, Jacob, asked the President if his hair felt just like his own.